Saturday, August 2, 2025

 " The people of Texas are informed that in accordance with a Proclamation form the Executive of the United States, all slaves are free.
 This involves an absolute equality of rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and free laborer.

-Today, a video was made of me talking about how our family's reunion lead to discovery of our connection to Jesuit of Maryland Province.
-In 2004, our family, the Hicks/Estes family was planning a family reunion when we discovered 272 people including our Butler Family had been enslaved by the Jesuits of Maryland Province.
+Today, a video was made of me talking about how our family's reunion led to the discovery of our connection to the Jesuit of Maryland Province.
+In 2004, our family, the Hicks/Estes family, was planning a family reunion when we discovered 272 people, including our Butler Family, had been enslaved by the Jesuits of Maryland Province.
 The video will be put on a website hosted by the New England Historic Genealogical Society:

 http://gu272americanancestors.org/